Louis Marshall: Early life and education

 Louis was the eldest of six children.
 He had one brother, Benjamin, two years younger, and four sisters: Marie, Bertha, Clara, and Ida; 13 years separated Louis and his youngest sister, Ida.
 The family resided at 222 Cedar Street, "in the old Seventh Ward of Syracuse", an area today approximately where the Onondaga County Justice Center (county jail) is located.

 From childhood, Marshall was both a scholar and a linguist.
 His first language was German: "I spoke German before I knew a word of English, and so long as my mother lived (she died in 1910) I never spoke to her otherwise than in German."
 Louis' mother, Zilli (or Zella), was "well educated for her times ... reading to [her children] in German, Schiller, Scott and Hugo, the standard literature of mid-century."

-Marshall attended "the Seventh Ward Public school" and later Syracuse High School, from which he graduated in 1874, one of eight males in a graduating class of 22.Smith, Edward.
-1893.
-A History of the Schools of Syracuse from its Early Settlement to January 1, 1893.
-Syracuse: C.W.
-Bardeen, p.
-330. In addition he attended German and Hebrew schools along with his sisters.
+Marshall attended "the Seventh Ward Public school" and later Syracuse High School, from which he graduated in 1874, one of eight males in a graduating class of 22.
+In addition he attended German and Hebrew schools along with his sisters.
 In his various school settings, Marshall applied himself to studying French, German, Latin, Greek and Hebrew.
 The latter he also learned from his father.
 Later in life, Marshall taught himself Yiddish.

 Upon high school graduation, Marshall "began the study of law, in accordance with the fashion of that day, in a lawyer's office, that of Nathaniel B. Smith", where he served a two-year apprenticeship.
 This under his belt, his next step towards a career in law was to "enroll in Columbia University's law school (then Dwight Law School)".
 According to Marshall, "I really do not know if I am considered an alumnus of the Law School at Columbia University or not.
 If I am, then it is very peculiar that it has not been until I arrived at the mature age of seventy-two that I should have received a letter which is addressed to me as a 'Dear Fellow Alumnus'.
 I attended the Law School from September, 1876, to June, 1877. ...
 I never received a degree because two years actual attendance was required."